hanggrian/IIT-CS487/assignments/hw4.md

 # [Homework 4](https://github.com/hendraanggrian/IIT-CS487/blob/assets/assignments/hw4.pdf): Modeling awareness

-> You are designing a wearable device which must make the wearer acceptably aware of 3 types of “threats”:
+> You are designing a wearable device which must make the wearer acceptably aware of 3 types of "threats":
 >
 > - An internal health condition
 > - An immediate external safety threat